 - If you are selected as the scholarship winner, we will contact you for a profile photo to be included with your scholarship on our scholarship page.

-For further tips and information about what you should write in your submission essay please visit our accident page which can be found here: motorcycle accident page.
+For further tips and information about what you should write in your submission essay please visit our truck accident page which can be found here: semi-truck accident lawyer page.

 Meet Our Spring 2019 Winner